DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Experiment

 \subsection{Implementation Details}

-For the model architecture of building diffusion vision language models (dVLMs) from autoregressive vision language models (AR-VLMs) in Section \ref{sec: modalities and paradigms}, we select Qwen2.5-VL-3B-Instruct and Qwen2.5-VL-7B-Instruct \cite{bai2025qwen2} as our base model to conduct experiments.
-For the experiment of finetuning autoregressive language models (AR-LMs) to build dVLMs and AR-VLMs, we select Qwen2.5-7B-Instruct \cite{qwen2025qwen25technicalreport} as our base language model.
-And for the experiment of finetuning diffusion language models (dLLMs) to build dVLMs, we select LLaDA-8B-Instruct \cite{nie2025large} as our base language model.
-For the vision encoder, we adopt SigLip2-400M \cite{tschannen2025siglip} as the base vision encoder.
-The projector is implemented as a randomly initialized two-layer MLP projector.
+\textbf{Model architecture.} For building dVLMs from AR-VLMs, we use Qwen2.5-VL-3B-Instruct and Qwen2.5-VL-7B-Instruct~\cite{bai2025qwen2} as base models.
+For finetuning from AR-LMs and dLLMs, we select Qwen2.5-7B-Instruct~\cite{qwen2025qwen25technicalreport} and LLaDA-8B-Instruct~\cite{nie2025large}, respectively.
+The vision encoder is SigLip2-400M~\cite{tschannen2025siglip}.
+The projector is a randomly initialized two-layer MLP.

-For the pretraining stage of building dVLMs from AR-VLMs, we adopt the 580K-sample pretraining dataset from LLaVA-Pretrain \cite{liu2023visual}.
-For finetuning data used in building dVLMs, we uniformly use the open-source 738K data instruction-follow samples from LLaVA-Next \cite{li2024llavanext-strong}.
+\textbf{Training data.} For building dVLMs from AR-VLMs, we use only the 738K instruction-following samples from LLaVA-Next~\cite{li2024llavanext-strong} for end-to-end finetuning.
+For building dVLMs and AR-VLMs from AR-LMs and for building dVLMs from dLLMs, we adopt a two-stage data setup: the 580K-sample pretraining dataset from LLaVA-Pretrain~\cite{liu2023visual} in the pretraining stage, and the 738K instruction-following samples from LLaVA-Next in the finetuning stage.

-To better balance model performance and parallelism, we conducted our training experiments with a default block-size=8 configuration.
-During inference, to avoid sacrificing model performance, we adopted the static low-confidence remasking strategy by default and used the same denoise steps as in the block-size configuration.
+\textbf{Hyperparameters.} We use AdamW with a cosine decay scheduler.
+The pretraining stage uses a learning rate of $1\times10^{-3}$; the finetuning stage uses $1\times10^{-5}$ for the LLM and projector and $2\times10^{-6}$ for the vision encoder.
+The default training block size is~8.
+During inference, we adopt static low-confidence remasking with the number of denoising steps equal to the block size.